tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Aug 29 2007

-Dorian McKenzie (a 18-year-old White college dropout) entered a church, ready to deliver a speech to religious people.
+Dorian McKenzie (a 18-year-old white college dropout) entered a church, ready to deliver a speech to religious people.
 She believed religion as an outdated, obsolete entity that has to adapt to the changing times.
 Its followers should leave faith and adopt the truth of atheism.
 Dorian McKenzie had extensive experience in preaching her views to theists.
 She was not afraid.
 As Dorian McKenzie entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Dorian McKenzie used religious teachings and beliefs to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 To prove her's point, Dorian McKenzie described an example where she personally witnessed the Unblinking Eye divinely healing someone.
 Dorian McKenzie argued that the Unblinking Eye was an impersonal force that can only be understood as a part of nature, similar to that of gravity.